lewismoten/emoji/docs/package-usage.md

 Draft candidates may change or be removed before Unicode publishes the final release.

+The proposed manifest keeps the current draft `status`, `stage`, and expected release metadata separate from stable release metadata so applications can clearly distinguish “released”, “available in a selected release only”, and “future/draft” UI states.

 ## Direct browser use

 `dist/esm/index.js` is a self-contained browser module containing the complete